 The difference Florence’s nurses made was eagerly reported back to the British public who were desperate for a good news story.
 The story was perfect, a heroine making a difference under terrible conditions while being blocked by the intransigence of military bureaucracy, and the ‘lady with the lamp’ image sold well.
 The donations came rolling in.

 In May 1855, Florence got closer to the Crimean War when she toured Balaclava in the Crimea itself.
-Unfortunately, on 13th May 1855 she collapsed through exhaustion and became gravely ill, suffering fevers and delirium.
+Unfortunately, on 13th May 1855, she collapsed through exhaustion and became gravely ill, suffering fevers and delirium.
 The word was, she was close to death.
 On hearing of her condition, it’s said the patients in the Scutari hospital turned towards the wall and wept.
-Florence recovered, but she continued to suffer debilitating illness through the rest of her long life.
+Florence recovered, but she continued to suffer debilitating illness for the rest of her long life.

 The war finally ended on 30th March 1856, and Florence returned to England in July of the same year.
 She left an unknown but came back a celebrity.

-Florence as data analyst and statistician
+Florence as a data analyst and statistician

 The Crimean War was a disaster for the British military and the public was angry; the political fall-out continued after the war was over and the poor medical treatment the troops received was a hot topic.
 After some delay, a “Royal Commission on the Health of the Army” was formed to investigate the health of the British Army, and Florence was its powerhouse.
 Sadly, as a woman, she couldn't formally be appointed to the Commission, so her role was less formal.
 Despite the informality, she was determined to prove her points with data and to communicate clearly with the public.